10 Best Underwater cameras Compilation Chart

 Sensor: 1/2.3-inch, 12MP | Lens: N/A | Waterproof: 10m | monitor 2-inch touchscreen | Movies: 4K | User level: Beginner

 On specs alone, the GoPro Hero 8 Black offers just a humble update on the Hero 7 Black, which is as yet an outstanding underwater camera in its own right.
-Dive further, however, and you’ll discover the Hero 8 Black is more streamlined than its ancestor, twice as shockproof and outfitted with another breeze safe mouthpiece.
+Dive further, however, and you’ll discover the Hero 8 Black is more streamlined than its ancestor, twice as shockproof and outfitted with another breeze safe mouthpiece like the best refrigerator.

 Low-light picture preparing is better than anyone might have expected – uplifting news for the individuals who visit the dinky profundities – while HyperSmooth 2.0 adjustment is superb and four computerized zoom lengths should make subject exchanging a snap adrift.
 What truly separates the Hero 8 Black from its forerunner is the approach of Mods, a scope of extra improvements.